 - They are affiliated with specific brokerage firms and in turn, they strive hard to offer excellent customer service, since they know more is on the line than just your credit card account (the last thing they want to do is have a customer take his account elsewhere!).

-- The rewards percentage is often higher than the standard 1% most cash-back credit cards offer.
+- The rewards percentage is often higher than the standard 1 percent most cash-back credit cards offer.

 - It is a “pain-free” way to increase contributions to your Roth IRA account.